Chamber Music WorkshopHow to Apply

 How do I apply for the Workshop?
 How can my pre-formed ensemble apply?

-Pre-formed ensemble applicants (groups of three or more players, with emphasis on piano trios and string quartets) should designate one member of the group to act as primary contact, and complete the questionnaire using their personal information.
+ENSEMBLE applicants (groups of three or more players, with emphasis on piano trios and string quartets) should designate one member of the group to act as primary contact, and complete the questionnaire using their personal information.
 Upon acceptance to the program, the remaining members will submit their information.
 For the video requirement, preformed ensembles are asked to include two complete works of contrasting styles.

 Ensembles whose members also wish to apply for individual consideration will need to appoint one member of the group to complete the group application and title it with the ensemble name, and have the other members submit their own individual applications.
 For example, a string quartet whose members would like to be considered as individuals will submit a total of four applications.
 When prompted in the application form, please be sure to indicate on all of the applications the group name and that you are an individual applying also as a part of a group.